caponica/AmazonRainforest/README.md

 Integrating with your own code
 ==============================

-The Rainforest code should use methods to manipulate its objects.
+The code in this library uses methods to manipulate its objects.
 This means that you can extend the Rainforest object classes, then pass your versions through to the API and it will use your versions.

 For example: We use Symfony and Doctrine in our own main code base.
 Our Doctrine classes extend the Rainforest ones: